-Sugden, J. (2010) Critical left-realism and sport interventions in divided societies International Review for the Sociology of Sport, 45 (3). pp. 258-272.
+Sugden, John (2010) Critical left-realism and sport interventions in divided societies International Review for the Sociology of Sport, 45 (3). pp. 258-272.
 ISSN 1461-7218Full text not available from this repository.

 What, if any, is the value of sport to processes of peace and reconciliation?
 After introducing the largely rhetorical arguments for and against the value of using sport as a vehicle to promote peace building in divided societies, this article makes a more detailed and forensic examination of the evidence based on: the role played by sport in South Africa before and after apartheid; and second, drawing upon the author’s own experiences garnered over more than two decades of conducting research and leading sport-based intervention initiatives in Northern Ireland and Israel.
 The article argues that sport is intrinsically value neutral and under carefully managed circumstances it can make a positive if modest contribution to peace building.
 The mobilization of an engaged sociological imagination in the context of a broader human rights agenda is central to this contribution.
 Drawing upon notions of pragmatism, left realism and praxis, the article concludes by presenting a ‘ripple effect’ model that illustrates the circumstances under which sport can make a difference in the promotion of social justice and human rights in deeply divided societies.

 |Item Type:||Journal article|

 |Uncontrolled Keywords:||critical left-realism; divided societies; sport-for-development|

 |Subjects:||L000 Social Sciences > L300 Sociology

 L000 Social Sciences > L300 Sociology > L311 Sport and Leisure

 |Faculties:||Faculty of Education and Sport > Chelsea School|

 |Depositing User:||Chelsea editor|

 |Last Modified:||22 Apr 2015 13:13|